aidswidjaja/osu-mac/docs/index.rst

 	**The Rosetta Wineskin will work on all platforms and OS versions**, including Apple Silicon and x86.

-	Technocoder is continuing to work with MEGA to resolve this issue.
+	Technocoder is continuing to work with MEGA to resolve this issue, and we hope this issue is resolved within the next 48 hours.
 For new download links and further updates, please visit the `macOS Wineskin thread <https://osu.ppy.sh/community/forums/topics/1106057>`_.

 Getting started
 =======================================